 The competitiveness of a well-functioning cafeteria plan results in significant costs for companies, which could severely impact revenues.
 As such, it may also require more financial liquidity for businesses.

-Whilst a cafeteria plan can create benefits for both the employer and the employee in the short to medium term, the complexities and limitations can far outweigh the benefits of the system.
+Whilst a cafeteria plan can create benefits for both the employer and the employee in the short to medium term, the complexities and limitations can far outweigh the system's benefits.
+A flexible benefits plan is a great thing in theory but like everything else tax-related has to be implemented with caution.

 Your company can mitigate increased administrative burdens by conducting a self-evaluation of whether the organisation is experienced enough to even consider offering cafeteria plans.
-Those better-equipped organisations should offer a better capacity to commit resources in maintaining communications and a higher quality of services.
+Those better-equipped organisations should offer a better capacity to commit resources to maintain communications and a higher quality of services.
 Those that struggle to provide committed service, should refrain from offering benefits to their employees.

 In this age of greater flexibility and worker demands, users are accustomed to tailoring products to their lives.
 For this reason, workers only seek out the benefits they will use.
 Employees simply need to take this into account.
 As with any such system, the same is true here: quality will always beat quantity.
 Use this principle to your advantage now.